-Investment Grade Bond - Intermediate fund seekers should consider taking a look at Vanguard Intermediate-Term Investment-Grade Investor (VFICX).
-VFICX has a Zacks Mutual Fund Rank of 1 (Strong Buy), which is based on nine forecasting factors like size, cost, and past performance.
+If you have been looking for Investment Grade Bond - Intermediate fund category, a potential starting could be Vanguard Intermediate-Term Investment-Grade Investor (VFICX).
+VFICX has a Zacks Mutual Fund Rank of 3 (Hold), which is based on nine forecasting factors like size, cost, and past performance.

-We classify VFICX in the Investment Grade Bond - Intermediate category, an area rife with potential choices.
-Investment Grade Bond - Intermediate funds target the middle part of the curve, typically by investing in bonds that mature in more than three years but less than 15 years.
-At these maturity levels, fixed income instruments have medium duration risk--but they compensate investors with a respectable yield compared to shorter maturity options.
-Finally, a focus on investment grade ensures that these funds are safer, but yields will be lower than in the junk bond category.
+VFICX is one of many Investment Grade Bond - Intermediate funds to pick from.
+Investment Grade Bond - Intermediate funds focus on the middle part of the curve, generally with bonds that usually mature in more than three years but less than 15 years.
+Fixed income instruments with this maturity level usually have medium duration risk, but they also compensate investors with a modest yield, at least when compared to their short maturity counterparts.
+Additionally, the focus on investment grade will make funds here safer, but yields will be lower than in the junk bond category.

 History of Fund/Manager

 Vanguard Group is based in Malvern, PA, and is the manager of VFICX.
-The Vanguard Intermediate-Term Investment-Grade Investor made its debut in November of 1993 and VFICX has managed to accumulate roughly $2.18 billion in assets, as of the most recently available information.
-The fund's current manager, Samuel C. Martinez, has been in charge of the fund since April of 2018.
+Vanguard Intermediate-Term Investment-Grade Investor debuted in November of 1993.
+Since then, VFICX has accumulated assets of about $2.31 billion, according to the most recently available information.
+The fund is currently managed by Samuel C. Martinez who has been in charge of the fund since April of 2018.

 Of course, investors look for strong performance in funds.
-This fund has delivered a 5-year annualized total return of 3.04%, and it sits in the top third among its category peers.
-If you're interested in shorter time frames, do not dismiss looking at the fund's 3-year annualized total return of 2.26%, which places it in the middle third during this time-frame.
+VFICX has a 5-year annualized total return of 3.73% and is in the top third among its category peers.
+If you're interested in shorter time frames, do not dismiss looking at the fund's 3-year annualized total return of 2.98%, which places it in the middle third during this time-frame.

 When looking at a fund's performance, it is also important to note the standard deviation of the returns.
 The lower the standard deviation, the less volatility the fund experiences.
-VFICX's standard deviation over the past three years is 3.11% compared to the category average of 5.93%.
-The fund's standard deviation over the past 5 years is 3.1% compared to the category average of 6.17%.
+Over the past three years, VFICX's standard deviation comes in at 3.33%, compared to the category average of 6.38%.
+Looking at the past 5 years, the fund's standard deviation is 3.23% compared to the category average of 6.49%.
 This makes the fund less volatile than its peers over the past half-decade.